tangowithfoxtrot/rizzybox/README.md

 1. Do something fun in Rust
 2. Learn more about `coreutils`
 3. Provide fancier alternatives to GNU coreutils with things like syntax-highlighting

-## Non-goals

-1. Be a full, drop-in replacement for BusyBox.
-Writing a shell is a lot of work :sweat_smile: